Gabriola Health Care Foundation

 (g) other business that, under these bylaws, ought to be conducted at an annual general meeting, or business that is brought under consideration by any report of the directors issued with the notice convening the meeting.

-16. Except for special resolutions proposed by the directors, no special resolution will be considered or voted upon at a general meeting of the society unless a copy of that special resolution, in writing, has been deposited at the registered office of the society not less than forty-five days before the general meeting at which it is proposed to be considered.
-Any request that a resolution be considered at a general meeting must be signed by at least twenty-five members of the society.
+16. Except for special resolutions proposed by the directors, no special resolution will be considered or voted upon at a general meeting of the Society unless a copy of that special resolution, in writing, has been deposited at the registered office of the Society not less than forty-five days before the general meeting at which it is proposed to be considered.
+Any request that a special resolution be considered at a general meeting must be signed by at least twenty-five members of the Society.

-(1) Business, other than the election of a chair and the adjournment or termination of the meeting, must not be conducted at a general meeting at a time when a quorum is not present.
+(a) business, other than the election of a chair and the adjournment or termination of the meeting, must not be conducted at a general meeting at a time when a quorum is not present,

-(2) If at any time during a general meeting there ceases to be a quorum present, business then in progress must be suspended until there is a quorum present or until the meeting is adjourned or terminated.
+(b) if at any time during a general meeting there ceases to be a quorum present, business then in progress must be suspended until there is a quorum present or until the meeting is adjourned or terminated, and

-(3) A quorum is three members present or a greater number that the members may determine at a general meeting.
+(c) a quorum is five members present or a greater number that the members may determine at a general meeting

-18. If within thirty minutes from the time appointed for a general meeting a quorum is not present, the meeting, if convened on the requisition of members, must be terminated, but in any other case, it must stand adjourned to the same day in the next week, at the same time and place, and if, at the adjourned meeting, a quorum is not present within thirty minutes from the time appointed for the meeting, the members present constitute a quorum.
+18. If within thirty minutes from the time appointed for a general meeting other that an electronic meeting conducted by email a quorum is not present, the meeting, if convened on the requisition of members, must be terminated, but in any other case, it must stand adjourned to the same day in the next week, at the same time and place, and if, at the adjourned meeting, a quorum is not present within thirty minutes from the time appointed for the meeting, the members present constitute a quorum.

-19. Subject to the following, the president of the society, the vice president or, in the absence of both, one of the other directors present, must preside as chair of a general meeting.
+19. The president of the Society, the vice president or, in the absence of both, one of the other directors present, must preside as chair of a general meeting.